 Batteries - Household

-Go Green LaGrange collects household batteries for recycling,
+Go Green LaGrange collects household batteries for recycling.
+Refer to our list of

 Other recycling options: